Prepare Like a Pro – Start With “Mise-en-Place”

 Any kitchen will benefit from having this process in place.
-Restaurant and other commercial kitchens will not function well without it and using this process at home not only increases efficiency but also the chances of success – all which make cooking much more enjoyable.
+Restaurants and other commercial kitchens will not function well without it and using this process at home not only increases efficiency but also the chances of success – all of which make cooking much more enjoyable.

 How to “Mise-en-Place”

 • Read through the recipe completely before shopping or gathering ingredients, and also again before starting to cook.
 Check that you have all the right equipment and add any needed ingredients to your shopping list.
 Walk through the steps of the recipe in your mind.

 • Clear and clean the work area before starting to prep ingredients for sanitation purposes and ease of work.

 • Assemble all ingredients and equipment (pans, knives, utensils, cutting boards, measuring cups and spoons, etc.) at your workstation and or cooking area.

 • Prep all ingredients according to recipe instructions – cutting, measuring, etc. – placing each into prep bowls.
 Ingredients that will be cooked together, such as onions, carrots, celery, or spices may share a bowl.
 Do not mix raw meat or seafood with other items – keep each one separate.

 • Take care of any special preparations – like toasting nuts or thawing frozen items – before starting to cook.